matthewjhinkleman/matthewjhinkleman/README.md

 - 👋 Hi, I’m @matthewjhinkleman
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning computer science via EdX
+- 🌱 I’m currently a part of HackClub and logging hours for certain projects